Chibiusa: Sailor Chibi Moon

-Sailor Chibi Moon is Chibiusa's identity as a Sailor Soldier.
+Sailor Chibi Moon is Chibiusa's identity as a Sailor Guardian.
 Her uniforms resemble Sailor Moon's, colored primarily in cherry blossom pink and red, with a prominent motif of small hearts, joined later by crescent moons and stars.
 Due to her small stature, certain details of her uniforms are slightly abbreviated and her body becomes a bit older, and taller.
-She is given various titles throughout the series, including Princess Soldier, Apprentice Soldier, and Soldier in Training.
+She is given various titles throughout the series, including Princess Guardian, Apprentice Guardian, and Guardian in Training.
 As the daughter of Sailor Moon and Tuxedo Mask, she exhibits traits of both parents in battle.
 Her personality is no different from when she is a civilian, although certain powers are unavailable to her in that form.

 In the manga Sailor Chibi Moon's powers are significant, able to destroy and kill enemies.
 She attacks in tandem with Sailor Moon, often combining attacks with her, and combining one with Tuxedo Mask.
 Late in the series, it is heavily implied that she will marry her own prince in the future, Helios.
-She also develops and matures as a Sailor Soldier throughout the manga, assisted by her own guardians, the Sailor Quartet, and eventually saving Sailor Moon's life.
+She also develops and matures as a Sailor Guardian throughout the manga, assisted by her own guardians, the Sailor Quartet, and eventually saving Sailor Moon's life.

 In the anime she is made into more of a comic character that has little to no effect on her enemies.
-She uses mainly distraction techniques and plays a side role, instead of a role that is directly useful to the Sailor Soldiers.
+She uses mainly distraction techniques and plays a side role, instead of a role that is directly useful to the Sailor Guardians.
 While her powers are specifically based on Sailor Moon's in words, they are more like that of her father's — distractions rather than effective attacks.
 She links her powers with her parents' in the movies, but not in the TV series.
 It is clear, though, that she does have some true raw power, as seen in Episode 81, and in the final battle sequences where she uses the Silver Crystal.
 However, when she uses her powers as a regular character this rarely comes into play.